Germany's prolonged recession makes firms takeover targets – DW – 10/09/2024

 Germany's prolonged recession makes firms takeover targetsOctober 9, 2024

-Economy Minister Robert Habeck is set to unveil the government's forecast on Wednesday and is expected to explain why the outlook for the German economy that was supposed to expand by 0.3% this year has deteriorated further.
+Unveiling the government's routine autumn growth forecast, Habeck announced an expected contraction of 0.2%, revising a more optimistic spring outlook of plus 0.3% of growth.

+He noted, however, that Germany hasn't seen powerful growth since 2018 as the country's own structural problems have been compounded by wider global challenges.
+"In the middle of the crisis, Germany and Europe are squeezed between China and the United States, and must learn to assert themselves," he said.

-Data coming out of German businesses is likely to add to his woes as they show little reason to believe that the economy will recover any time soon.
+Data coming out of German businesses is likely to add to Habeck's woes as they show little reason to believe that the economy will recover any time soon.

 In September, the business climate index compiled by the Munich-based ifo Institute saw its fourth consecutive decline, with ifo President Clemens Fuest saying the economy is "under increasing pressure."
 A majority of the company managers polled by ifo said they are dissatisfied with their current situation, and pessimistic about the outlook for their business.

-Note: This article has been updated with latest developments and comments following a news conference by Economy Minister Robert Habeck on Wednesday, October 9.